Moringa peregrina

 Conservation Status

 This species is not considered threatened.
-Wild populations in some areas are reportedly in decline because of collection for firewood and grazing by camels.
+Wild populations in some areas are reportedly in decline because of collection for firewood and grazing by livestock.
 It is not listed on the IUCN Red List.

 CITES Listing